KCWI observations of the extended nebulae in Mrk 273: Results

 KCWI has a remarkable capability to map low surface brightness extended emission.
 The left panel of Figure \ref{fig:image} shows the mosaic image of the stellar continuum emission at $3600-5000\AA$ (wavelengths near emission lines have been masked).
 A prominent feature is the well-known tidal tail (e.g. \citealt{kim02}; \citetalias{rz14, s16}) extending to the south of the galaxy, which is common in galaxies in the late stage of a merger event\footnote{See Figure 5 of \citet{cox08} for the simulation of a merger between a galaxy pair with a stellar ratio of 10:1 at 3.6--4 Gyr with a strikingly similar morphology.}.
 This image covers $\sim 12$ kpc of the tidal tail; the full extent is up to $\sim 36$ kpc \citep[e.g][]{kim02}.
 We also observe weak diffuse continuum emission in the northeast of the galaxy reported in \citetalias{rz14}.

 The middle panel of Figure \ref{fig:image} shows the continuum-subtracted [OIII]4959+5007 mosaic image.
-The emission image was constructed by integrating $\pm 675$ \kmps around the doublet and subtracting nearby continuum on both sides.
-The brightest [OIII] emission is in the central 10 kpc of the galaxy, which we call the nuclear region in this paper.
+The emission image was constructed by integrating $\pm 675$ \kmps around the doublet and subtracting nearby continuum on both sides.\footnote{For clarity, we note that the emission line maps presented in this Section are different from the initial line maps used to generate Voronoi bins.} The brightest [OIII] emission is in the central 10 kpc of the galaxy, which we call the nuclear region in this paper.
 In the Figure, we mark the locations of the two known AGNs, the nuclear superbubble in \citetalias{rv13} and the ``outflow regions'' in \citetalias{rz14}.
 The nuclear superbubble extends in the N-S directions about the nuclei, with the northern half coinciding with a relatively bright region in [OIII], and the southern half with a relatively faint region in [OIII].
 This is consistent with the effect of extinction and the superbubble being a bipolar outflow, with blueshifted gas in the north and redshifted gas in the south (see Section \ref{sec:kin} for details).
 The ``outflow regions'' defined by \citetalias{rz14} lie ENE and WSW from the nucleus, corresponding to two bright regions in [OIII].
 We note that these outflows regions are constructed in \citetalias{rz14} to enclose regions of enhanced [OIII] emission immediately outside the nucleus, and their locations should not necessarily be taken as the direction of an outflow; we discuss this point further in Section \ref{sec:oflw}.

 We also detect in [OIII] the two previously-reported extended ~nebulae (\citealt{arm90}; \citetalias{rz14, s16}).
 Extending from the ENE ``outflow region'', a bright nebula of ionized gas is seen spanning at least 20 kpc from the nucleus in the northeast of the galaxy.
 This NE nebula contains several bright filamentary structures around its edge, and is hollow at the center, resembling an evacuated bubble or a loop.
 While it is in the general direction of the diffuse continuum emission, the line and stellar emission regions in this direction do not completely overlap, particularly in the northern part of the nebula.
 Another extended nebula is detected in [OIII] for the first time towards the southwest of the galaxy, west of the tidal tail.
 This SW nebula extends $\sim 20$ kpc from the nucleus.
 It is less luminous in [OIII] compared with the NE nebula.
 It approximately follows the direction of the tidal tail, but they are offset by $\sim 1-3$ kpc.
 A composite continuum and [OIII] image is shown in the right panel of Figure \ref{fig:image} for comparison.